wg-osr/walkerga.github.io/class/fi_cacus.md

 **D:** Font of Shine, Spitfire<br>

 ## Body Oil
 Once per day, you can take 10 minutes to produce enough oil to cover one human-sized creature or object, or a 10' square flat space.
-This oil is highly slippery, highly flammable and dries up in 1 hour.
-It smells like you.
+This oil is highly slippery, highly flammable, and dries up in 1 hour.
+If lit, it burns out in 10 minutes, inflicting 1D6 intiatial damage and 1 damage per turn until extiguished.
 ## Oiled Up I
 While you are oiled up, you have advantage when you attempt to seduce or charm.
 ## Oiled Up II